rkluger68/cpycourse/docs/training/main-course/classes-instances.md

 ...     @classmethod
 ...     def from_unicode(cls, unicodestring):
 ...         return cls(unicodestring.encode(cls.encoding)
 ...
 ... )
 ...
 >>> a = ByteStringStore(b'abc')
 >>> b= ByteStringStore.from_unicode('äöü')
 >>> type(a)
 <class '__main__.ByteStringStore'>
 >>> type(b)
 <class '__main__.ByteStringStore'>
 >>>

 ```

 ### Static Methods

-Python static-methods neither work on class-instance-objects nor on class-objects (that's the task of 'instance-method' and 'class-methods').
+Python static-methods neither work on class instance-objects nor on class-objects (that's the task of 'instance-method' and 'class-methods').
 Python 'static-methods' can best be compared to module-functions, defined in the namespace of a class, instead of a modules-namespace.

 ***Usecase:*** Python 'static-methods' can be used for (utility-)functions that logical link to a class, but do not work on the class or their instaances itself